YanivZimmer/lolt_detection/README.md

 ## Dataset Format

-Each line in `dataset.jsonl` is a JSON object:
+Each line in `data.jsonl` is a JSON object:

 ```json
 {